 To create a set of horizontal images, drag the images content block into your mailing.
 It's set to display the images horizontally by default.

 Three image slots will appear in your mailing.

 To make the images display vertically, hover over the content block and click on the gear icon.

-In the menu that appears, change the Layout from Horizontal to Vertical.
+In the menu that appears, select Settings tab, and change the Layout from Horizontal to Vertical.

 Here's the result: